padrinobook/padrinobook/chapters/sessions.md

 ```

-Where can we test now our logic?
-The main application layout of our application should have a "Login" and "Logout" link according to the status of the user:
+How can we test now our logic in the view?
+The main application layout should have a "Login" and "Logout" link according to the status of the user:

 ```erb